 Low FODMAP Notes

-Ground Beef - Plain and cooked have no detected FODMAPs.
+- Ground Beef - Plain and cooked has no detected FODMAPs.

-Pepperoni - This one is tricker.
+- Pepperoni - This one is trickier.
 Find a low FODMAP option without garlic or onion listed in the ingredients.
 I have found a safe option in the deli section.

-Pizza Sauce - Find an option without high fructose corn syrup, garlic or onion listed in the ingredients or use homemade pizza sauce.
-Only 14 ounces is used in this recipe and it is spread out over 8 servings.
+- Pizza Sauce - Find an option without high fructose corn syrup, garlic or onion listed in the ingredients or use homemade pizza sauce.
+Only 14 ounces are used in this recipe, and it is spread out over 8 servings.

 For additional information on a low FODMAP diet, please visit the Monash University website or app.

-Make this pasta bake for dinner and add a lettuce green salad with ranch or Italian dressing!
-Add a side of parmesan cheese crisps for some extra texture and crunch!
+Make this pasta bake for dinner, and serve with a lettuce salad with ranch or Italian dressing!
+Add a side of Parmesan cheese crisps for some extra texture and crunch!
 Serve it with a tall glass of lemonade.
 Consider dinner done.

 FAQs